New Application Process (Passed Examination)

 Prepare to exam

-Download and read the Licensing Information Booklet (LIB) by clicking here.
+Download and read the Candidate Information Bulletin (CIB) by clicking here.

 You may prepare to take the licensing exam by any means appropriate for you:

 Self Study: Kaplan study manuals may be ordered from our office.
 The same study manual is used for both producers and adjusters.
-Prometric provides a Licensing Information Bulletin (LIB) which provides detailed information regarding the exam process as well as a subject outline.
+PSI provides a Candidate Information Bulletin (CIB) which provides detailed information regarding the exam process as well as a subject outline.
 The LIB may be downloaded by clicking here.

 Pre-Licensing Education: Several companies offer pre-licensing exam classes (including study materials) which may help prepare the applicant for the exam.
 You may contact the providers for additional information.
 Pre-license Exam Providers